LCCC Community Festivals Fund 2022/23

 Each section will be marked as ‘pass’ or ‘fail’ based on your answers and supporting documentation/evidence.
 All sections must be rated ‘pass’ for an application to move on to the next phase of assessment.

-Part 2: Project Needs and Delivery & Part 3: Making a Difference (outcomes)
+Section 2: Project Needs and Delivery & Part 3: Making a Difference (outcomes)

-Parts 2 and 3 will be assessed drawing on the evidence you provide in relation to each of the questions asked.
+Sections 2 and 3 will be assessed drawing on the evidence you provide in relation to each of the questions asked.
 Each question will be given a score out of 3 as follows:

 0 - Very little, very weak or irrelevant evidence presented